The Traherne Family

 The burial ground features fine mature trees planted more than a hundred years ago.
 In 2012, to celebrate the Queen’s Golden Jubilee, and to ensure the long-term future of the parkland, nine Sessile Oaks were planted in three groups of three trees.

 These have now outgrown their tree guards and are developing into fine specimen trees.
-And within these, we are able to offer interment or scatter of ashes for those who may prefer to be shaded by the trees with the birds singing overhead.
+And within these, we are able to offer interment of ashes for those who may prefer to be shaded by the trees with the birds singing overhead.
 The burial ground continues as grassland pasture.
 It is beautifully managed by the Trahernes and presents a fine and prestigious location with commanding views across the surrounding land.